Keep actions separate between shared inboxes

 Though most companies prefer to keep the default shared inbox behavior to reduce duplicate work, there may be cases where you need separate copies for certain shared inboxes.
 The two main use cases are below.

-Teams with separate processes
+Workspaces with separate processes

 Don’t merge individual inbox copies

-Front’s smart merge feature will, by default, automatically merge duplicate copies of emails that are sent to both your private inbox and a team inbox or that your teammates mention you on, so that you have fewer copies to keep track of.
+Front’s smart merge feature will, by default, automatically merge duplicate copies of emails that are sent to both your individual inbox and a shared inbox or that your teammates mention you on, so that you have fewer copies to keep track of.
 The smart merge would only occur if there is no conflicting information on the two copies so that they are safe to merge.
 However, if you do not ever want to merge the duplicates automatically, then you can set the shared inbox to keep the actions separate.
 This means that the shared inbox will always have its own copy and you will only be able to manually merge copies.